Today, I’m sharing my thoughts about Sucks To Be Me by Kristen Painter. It’s the first book in her new paranormal series, First Fangs Club.

 I don’t think that there’s any offensive content within these pages – language, violence or sex.
 However some of the implied violence linked with the mafia theme is frightened.
 Therefore, I’d recommend this book to lovers of second-chance stories and standing up for what’s right.
 Readers who want courageous protagonist who create their own destiny.
 Read this one even if the paranormal genre isn’t your usual thing.

-Buy SUCKS TO BE ME (or the rest of the First Fangs Club series) in print, audio and eBook formats through the usual sources, including:
+Buy First Fangs Club in print, audio and eBook formats through the usual sources, including:

 Thanks for stopping by and taking the time to read my thoughts, I really appreciate it.